dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 | 10| UML | The Unified Modeling Language (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system.|

 # Content
-## Context View for Standalone Application
+## The Context View for Standalone Application
 A context diagram (view) defines the solution's boundaries and connections with third parties, such as external systems, users, and data.

 As shown in the context diagram above, there is an interaction between Users and the Proposed Solution.